elialm7/kurufrec/README.md

 # kuru_indexer
    A tool for creating frecuency list for the japanese language. this tool utilizes the [KuroMoji](https://github.com/atilika/kuromoji) for the  Japanese morphological analysis.
    This is a basic tool.
 And mainly one I needed for my personal needs.
-So use it at your own risk.
 ```

 ![Image](https://ibb.co/Jq2gh25)